atchekho/harmpi/tutorial.md

 	As the code runs, it produces sequential dump files in the 'dumps' subdirectory, i.e., dumps/dump###.
 It also produces dumps/gdump file that contains the information about the metric and the grid.

+* Resolving potential run-time problems

+	* If you experience `Signal code: Integer divide-by-zero (7)` error, try upgrading `OpenMPI` to v. `2.0` (thanks Matthias Raives for the tip)

+	* If you experience `File locking failed`, try setting `#define DO_PARALLEL_WRITE (0)` in (decs.h)[decs.h].
+This will force each MPI process to write its own file instead combining the output into a single file.
+In this case, the outputs of different processes will be combined into a single file upon reading in the files in python.

 ## How to read in the output into Python